-After years of dedication, hard work and determination in the unexplored field of medical research, the esteemed Dr Thomas Heyt finally receives the letter from the University of Munich he had been waiting for so long.
-In the meantime, much to her delight, his lively young wife, the ecstatic Hanna, can't wait to announce the wonderful news: next fall, the renowned professor will be the director of the institute.
+After years of dedication and hard work in the unexplored field of medical research, the esteemed physician, Dr Thomas Heyt, finally receives a long-awaited letter from the University of Munich.
+In the meantime, much to her delight, his lively young wife, Hanna, can't wait to announce the excellent news: next fall, the renowned professor will be the institute's new director.
 From now on, a promising career and a bright future await; however, when the beloved Hanna is diagnosed with the incurable and disabling disease of multiple sclerosis, everything will start coming apart.
-Inevitably, as the beautiful wife succumbs to her cruel and tragic fate, her pleas for help and a swift "release" to her husband will become more and more frequent, before Hanna is reduced to a mere fragment of her once vital self.
-But can man play God?
+More and more--as the good doctor's beautiful wife succumbs to her cruel and tragic fate--Hanna's pleas for help and a swift "release" before she is reduced to a mere fragment of her once-vital self become painfully frequent.
+Now, Dr Thomas faces the most agonising dilemma in his entire career; nevertheless, can man play God?

 Acclaimed Nazi euthanasia classic; often discussed, rarely seen.